apify/actor-whitepaper/README.md

 ## Future work

-TODO: Write this
+The goal of this whitepaper is to introduce the Actors philosophy and programming model to the public, to receive feedback, and to open the way for making Actors an open standard.
+To create an open standard, however, there is more work, including:

+- Finalize specification of all the schema files, including [output](#output-schema-file) and [storage](#storage-schema-files) schema files.
-- Clearer definition of what is part of the standard and what is beyond the scope
+- Clearly separate what is the part of the standard and what is up to discretion of the implementations.

-Tobik idea of HTTP layer to ease implementation
+- Define standardized low-level HTTP REST API interface to the Actor system, to separate "frontend" and "backend" Actor programming model implementations.
+  For example, if somebody wants to build a support for Actor programming model in Rust, they should need to just write a Rust "frontend" translating the commands to HTTP API calls, rather than having to implement the entire system.
+And equally, if one decides to develop a new Actor "backend", all existing client libraries for Rust or other languages should work with it.